 Flying a slightly modified Lockheed F-104C-5-LO Starfighter, 56-885, (the aft fuselage had been replaced by one from a two-place F-104B, which had larger tail surfaces), Jordan released the brakes at Edwards Air Force Base, and 15 minutes, 4.92 seconds later he reached 30,000 meters (98,425 feet) establishing an Fédération Aéronautique Internationale (FAI) world record for time-to-altitude.² The Starfighter continued the zoom climb profile, peaking at 103,389 feet (31,513 meters) ³ and going over the top at 455 knots (843 kilometers per hour).
 While accelerating for the zoom maneuver, Jordan’s F-104 reached Mach 2.36.

 Fédération Aéronautique Internationale rules required that a new record must exceed the previous record by 3%.
 The Starfighter beat the Phantom II’s peak altitude by 4.95%.
 Captain Jordan was credited for his very precise flying and energy efficiency.
-For this flight, Captain Jordan was awarded the Harmon International Trophy.
+For this flight, Captain Jordan was awarded the Harmon International Trophy, which was presented to him by President Dwight D. Eisenhower.

 Joe Bailey Jordan was born at Huntsville, Texas, 12 June 1929, the son of James Broughtan Jordan, a track foreman, and Mattie Lee Simms Jordan.
-He entered the Air Force in 1949, trained as a pilot and received his pilot’s wings 15 September 1950.
-He flew the Lockheed F-80 Shooting Star during the Korean War, and served as a flight instructor after his return to the United States.
-He was a graduate of both the Air Force Test Pilot School and the Air Force Fighter Weapons School.
+Jordan graduated from Sweeney High School in 1946, then studied at the University of Houston.
+He entered the United States Air Force in 1949, trained as a pilot and received his pilot’s wings 15 September 1950.
+He flew more than 100 missions during the Korean War, and received two Distinguished Flying Crosses and two Air Medals.
+He then served as a flight instructor at Laredo Air Force Base, Laredo, Texas.
+In 1961 he was stationed at Bitburg Air Base in Germany.
+Jordan was a graduate of both the Air Force Test Pilot School and the Air Force Fighter Weapons School.
 He became a project test pilot on the F-104 in 1956.

 Jordan married Dolores Ann Craig of Spokane, Washington, 8 February 1958, at Santa Monica, California.
 They had two children, Carrie and Ken.